EMERALD0874/AudioLoader-PackDB/README.md

 ### 📋 Prerequisites

-- Audio Loader installed on a Steam Deck (or compatible device running the Steam Deck UI)
+- Audio Loader installed on a Steam Deck (or a compatible device running the Steam Deck UI)
 - Basic audio editing and JSON knowledge
 - Audio files to use in a pack
 - (Optional) SSH enabled on your Steam Deck